cinematically/fileTools/README.md

-# Organization
+# File Tools

 ## Description
-Created this in the intentions to clear some of the clutter and not waste time doing it.
+Created this in the intentions to clear some of the clutter that I had laying around and organize everything.

 ## Getting Started